Scaling to multiple servers

 Deephaven divides data into two categories:

-• Historical data is populated by performing a merge of the Intraday data to the historical file systems.
+/db/Intraday/<namespace>/. - Historical data is populated by performing a merge of the Intraday data to the historical file systems.
 As storage needs grow, further storage can be easily added in the form of writable partitions without the need to reorganize existing directory or file structures, as Deephaven queries will automatically search additional historical partitions as they are added.
-Intraday data is typically merged to Historical data on the Data Import Servers during off hours by scheduled processes.
-The historical disk volumes are mounted into two locations on the servers:

 The Deephaven application layer

 The software installation procedure for each server is documented in the Deephaven installation guide.
 Once the server is deployed, the network storage should be mounted on all the servers.
-Once this is done, you must manage the main Deephaven configuration and modify the dh_monit configuration to only run processes for each server type.
+You must then manage the main Deephaven configuration and modify the dh_monit configuration to run only the processes appropriate for each server type.

 Users and groups